-Subsequently, steps were taken to establish the medical school in the University of New South Wales, and new pre-clinical buildings (the Wallace Wurth Medical School) were constructed on the campus and opened by Her Majesty the Queen in March 1963.
-In 1961, the first students enrolled in the Faculty of Medicine and after completion of their six years' course the first graduates qualified at the end of 1966.
+The report of the Murray Committee on Australian Universities recommended that a second medical school be established in New South Wales and subsequently, steps were taken to establish the medical school in the University of New South Wales.
+In 1961, the first students enrolled in the Faculty of Medicine and the first graduates qualified at the end of 1966.